isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Flame Violet.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Episcia_JacChua.jpg">
 	<p>The Flame Violets are a fast growing, herbaceous creeping shrub with runners that produce plantlets.
 It has velvety and patterned leaves, often with a copper tinge.
 It has trumpet-shaped flowers that are bright red and furry in texture, usually blooming for two to three days.</p>
-	<p>A perennial flower, Flame Violets are great for indoor gardens or partial sun gardens.
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> flower, Flame Violets are great for indoor gardens or partial sun gardens.
 Different cultivars have different leaf and flower colours.
 Due to its creeping nature, it looks beautiful in hanging baskets.
 It is also suitable for terrariums.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-    	<p>This plant thrives in areas with at least 4 hours of indirect sunlight. partial shade.
-Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening.</p>
+  <p>This plant thrives in areas with <a href="/page-index/horticulture-techniques/gauging-light/">at least 4 hours of indirect sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-container/">container gardening</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 	<p>Regular application of a dilute fertiliser with a higher Phosphorous and Potassium content will help encourage flowering.
 Water when the surface of the soil is dry.
 Take care to water directly onto the soil or do bottom-up watering as water on the leaves causes rot.
 Make sure that your Flame Violets get enough bright, indirect light to encourage flowering.
 Avoid direct sun as it may burn its leaves.
 Ensure that the Flame Violet are placed in an area that has high humidity.
 As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
 	<br>
 </section>